melbourne

 Session 28: Thursday 25 September (Please note this final session is on a Thursday not a Wednesday)

 Wrap up: how to maintain your writing practice.
-Followed by a celebratory dinner.
+Followed by a celebratory drinks.

 Faber Writing Anthology sessions: